laurencedawson/sync-for-reddit/README.md

 ## Work in progress

+	- Update the flair & awards to use glide over Picasso

 	- Work on new simple indicator view
-	- Set the ripple color for slide buttons
-	- Continue hooking up the new slides
+	- Continue hooking up the new slide

 	- Hook up changing voting chip to right hand side
 	- Remove all old slide view holders + layouts